pi-tgo/cadi24h/README.md

 The code is written based on IDL code provided by Chris Meek

+The code is written based on IDL code obtained from the Canadian High Arctic Ionospheric Network (CHAIN) web pages; http://chain.physics.unb.ca/chain/.
 IDL code originally written by Ian Grant and modified by the same and JWM

 An example datafile (testdata.md49) is included in the repository.